dask/marketing/source/tone.rst

     reputation.

     *While running this benchmark we actually found that Dask performed worse for one part of it.
-That lead us to fix a bug (see PR #1234) and now things are running smoothly again.*
+That led us to fix a bug (see PR #1234) and now things are running smoothly again.*

 5. We endeavor to highlight the work of others, both among our own contributors,